 A very acceptable or even commendable mixing and mastering effort roundly accompanies M throughout the production.
 I would have appreciated a more refined and crisper sound, but this is in the ears of the beholder.
 A minor issue.

 M manages to create this weird atmospheric feeling of dread, making you want to look under the bed.
 And around the next corner to check if some sort of hairy muppet monster with sharp teeth is lurking somewhere out there in the shadows.
-And skilfully done too by keeping you constantly on your toes with crafty dissonance, alternating folksy parts with old style black metal and sudden screams, when the black witch strikes again.
-Sudden riffs appearing around every corner, piano interludes when there should be none, out of the ethereal, atmospheric zen of soft sweet tunes.
-And all that condensed to some 37 minutes of atypical #metal terror.
-Most of it not even being #metal at all, wafting over airy landscapes atop the somewhat androgynous voice of Amalie singing to us – suddenly bursting into startling screams.
+And skilfully done by Myrkur too by keeping you constantly on your toes with crafty dissonance.
+Alternating folksy parts with old style black metal and sudden screams, when the black witch strikes again.
+Sudden riffs and solos appearing around every corner, piano interludes when there should be none, out of the ethereal, atmospheric zen of soft sweet tunes.
+And all that condensed to some 37 minutes of atypical metal terror.
+Most of it not even being metal at all, wafting over airy landscapes atop the somewhat androgynous voice of Amalie singing to us – suddenly bursting into startling screams.

 Like a musical Blair Witch Project of sorts making you try to escape through dark woods, but to no avail.
 And just for this M deserves a prize.

 Until that happens, M just made it to number 1 in the 2015 Top Ten Records.
 Not bad.

 – Liked what you found?
 Buy with Amazon!